cosmos/sdk-tutorials/publish-app-do/index.md

 ## Create a Systemd process

-The `starport serve` command helps installing, building, and configuring your app for a new blockchain.
+The `starport chain serve` command helps installing, building, and configuring your app for a new blockchain.
 You received tokens on newly created accounts.

 This new app is useful only for development purposes and is not intended to be run for an extended time or in production.